budopod1/Epsilon/README.md

 # Epsilon

 Epsilon is a compiled, statically typed, semi-memory safe programming language with automatic reference counting.
 It compiles through LLVM, meaning that Epsilon uses the same optimizer as Swift, Clang, and Rust.
-Epsilon supports both Linux and Windows.
+Epsilon supports Linux, MacOS and Windows.

 ## Setup